-On October 17, 2018, the Company entered into an exclusive option and license agreement with Epi-Cure Pharmaceuticals, Inc., ("Epi-Cure") a privately held early-stage biotechnology company.
+In October 2018, the Company entered into an exclusive option and license agreement with Epi-Cure Pharmaceuticals, Inc. ("Epi-Cure"), a privately held early-stage biotechnology company.
 Robert E. Martell, M.D., Ph.D., the Company's Head of Research and Development and a former director of the Company, is a founder of Epi-Cure, was formerly an officer and director of Epi-Cure, and is currently a holder of a convertible promissory note to Epi-Cure.
-Under the terms of the option and license agreement, Epi-Cure has granted Curis an exclusive option to certain program compounds that may arise during the initial research and development period, and any extension thereof.
+Under the terms of the option and license agreement, Epi-Cure granted Curis an exclusive option to certain program compounds that may arise during the initial research and development period, and any extension thereof.
 Upon execution of the option and license agreement, the Company provided Epi-Cure an upfront payment of \$0.1 million for legal and consulting costs incurred by Epi-Cure in connection with the transaction.
 In July 2019, the Company extended the research and development period of the program until April 2020, as permitted under the terms of the agreement.

-Under the terms of the agreement, Epi-Cure will have primary responsibility for conducting research and development activities and Curis will be responsible for funding up to \$0.5 million of the research and development program costs and expenses during the initial research and development period.
+Under the terms of the agreement, Epi-Cure had primary responsibility for conducting research and development activities and Curis was responsible for funding up to \$0.5 million of the research and development program costs and expenses during the initial research and development period.
 After the end of the initial research and development period, which ended in April 2020, Curis had sixty days to elect to exercise its option to license the program compounds.
 In June 2020, the Company decided not to exercise its option to license the program compounds, and the agreement expired.

-For the periods ended December 31, 2020 and 2019, Curis has paid and expensed \$0.1 million and \$0.3 million, respectively, of fees related to this agreement.
+For the years ended December 31, 2020 and 2019, Curis paid and expensed \$0.1 million and \$0.3 million, respectively, of fees related to this agreement.
+No expense has been incurred following the expiration of the agreement in June 2020.